-DIY Christmas ornament craft ideas: Retro style you can make now (from 1964)
+DIY Christmas ornament craft ideas: Retro style you can make now (1964)

 SUGGESTED MATERIALS: Old and new glass balls; polystyrene-foam balls; sequins-by-the-yard; tinsel; velvet ribbon; heavy gold cord; braids and trims; gold, silver, and white paper doilies; beads, fake pearls, glass jewels, and sequins (all sold in packets, in dime stores); toothpicks; gift-wrap; metallic thread (for hanging); extra-strong white glue.